parthibanloganathan/Friend-o-matic/facebook/README.txt

-WebDialog should be included in facebook/src/com/facebook/widget.

-It has lines in shouldOverrideUrlLoading() commented out to prevent the WebDialog from redirecting to the Android browser after opening a dialog.
+Modified WebDialog to prevent Facebook from redirecting to browser from app.